-The financial position of the Company at 31 December 2023 is shown in the Statement of Financial Position on page 17, with the results shown in the Statement of Comprehensive Income on page 15 and the Statement of Cash Flows on page 18.
+The financial position of the Company at 31 December 2024 is shown in the Statement of Financial Position on page 14, with the results shown in the Statement of Comprehensive Income on page 12 and the Statement of Cash Flows on page 15.

-The profit before tax for the year is €28 thousand (2022: €1,141 thousand) and driven by the write-back of payables and other financial liabilities of €24 thousand (2022: €1,038 thousand); further details are included in note 5.
+The profit for the year before tax of €nil thousand has decreased from a profit before tax of €28 thousand in 2023.
+The decrease is due to the one-off write-back of payables and other financial liabilities of €24 thousand in 2023, not repeating in 2024; further details are included in note 5.

-The profit after tax for the year is €966 thousand (2022: €1,144 thousand).
-The profit after tax for the year is driven by a tax credit from Spanish authorities in respect of prior years.
+The profit for the year after tax of €nil thousand has decreased from a profit after tax of €966 thousand in 2023.
+The decrease is due to a 2023 tax credit from Spanish authorities in respect of prior years not repeating in 2024.